MileHacker Logo

 For specialized tours or cruises, it is often advisable to book in advance, especially during peak season.

 Inquire with your hotel concierge or local tour operators for schedules and availability.
-Confirm any specific accessibility needs when booking to ensure a smooth experience.
+Confirm any specific accessibility needs at the time of reservation to ensure a smooth experience.